sofianebelbrik/beaware-app/README.md

-💧 Water Pollution Prediction System
+💧 Water Pollution Prediction App

 This project is an interactive web-based UI designed to provide real-time water quality predictions based on user location.
 It is powered by a machine learning backend trained on over 1.6 million UK government samples (2020–2025), capable of forecasting 10 key pollutants across groundwater, rivers, and lakes.